caleblamro/infinite-banner-npm/README.md

 ## Usage

-Import the `Rotate` component in your React application:
+Import the `InfiniteBanner` component in your React application:

 ```javascript
 import { InfiniteBanner } from 'react-infinite-banner';